huyuhui001/mySite/docs/cloud/KubernetesTutorials-Aliyun-Ubuntu.md

 tomcat                                    1m           58Mi
 ```

-Sort output by CPU or Memory using option `--sort-by`.
+Sort output by CPU or Memory using option `--sort-by`, the field can be either 'cpu' or 'memory'.
 ```
 kubectl top pod --sort-by=cpu
+kubectl top pod --sort-by=memory
 ```
 Output:
 ```